ERMI-Software/ermi-file-format/README.md

 1. Up to four parties (see below) who take a role in the transaction.
 2. The transaction details such as date, value and currency
-3. Optional configuration and rule targetting settings.
+3. Optional configuration and rule targeting settings.

 The four parties are: